goinnn/django-tables2-reports/README.rst

 Usage
 =====

-Under the table appear a CSV icon (and XLS icon if you have xlwt or pyExcelerator in your python path), if you click in this icon, you get a CSV report (or xls report) with every item of the table (without pagination).
+Under the table appear a CSV icon (and XLS icon if you have `xlwt <http://pypi.python.org/pypi/xlwt/>`_, `pyExcelerator <http://pypi.python.org/pypi/pyExcelerator/>`_ or `openpyxl <http://pythonhosted.org/openpyxl/>`_ in your python path), if you click in this icon, you get a CSV report (or xls report) with every item of the table (without pagination).
 The ordering works!

 Test project
 ============